 This cluster links in with the core competencies of Analysing Critically, and Being Innovative and Open Minded.

-If all of the above sounds interesting to you, then you will be delighted to know that we have a FULL BOOK that covers all of the above, PLUS the core competencies and more!
-Check out our guide on the Metropolitan Police selection process.
+If all of the above sounds interesting to you, then you will be delighted to know that we have a new 3-hour seminar in London dedicated to helping you join MET Police.
+Check out our Metropolitan Police Careers seminar page for more information.